-Obviously, the Acorns app is targeted at a much younger, more tech-savvy generation (Millennials), since the entire investment experience is created and managed from a smartphone.
+The Acorns app is targeted at a much younger, more tech-savvy generation (Millennials) since the entire investment experience is created and managed from a smartphone.
 Acorns recently unveiled a web-based version for desktop and portable users, as well.

 Essentially, this app is a great starting point for anyone who hasn’t invested yet or needs a bit of guidance in the beginning.